 Contributing artists include:

 Since 2018, REMERGE has hosted the Sweet Auburn Art Residency for Atlanta-based visual artists who are passionate about utilizing art to build community in the historic Sweet Auburn neighborhood.
-In 2021, we extended the residency to a year-long program for two emerging local artists.
-This year, we are thrilled to provide these artists with a private studio space on Edgewood Avenue as well as workshop and exhibit space at REMERGE’s studio on Auburn Avenue, access to REMERGE’s networks, mentoring from artists and administrators, technical and administrative support, and financial support for required projects.
-Our Artists-in-Residence for 2021-2022 are Erin Richardson and Mark Anthony Brown Jr.
+Our Artists-in-Residence for 2022-2023 are Erin Richardson and Sierra King

 Erin is a mixed-media artist who explored the intersections between her experience as a Black woman in America and her mental wellness journey, and investigates how color theory can aid in healing and invoke emotion.